thoughtbot/ios-on-rails/release/ios-on-rails.md

                                              	completionHandler:
         	^void (NSData *data, NSURLResponse *response, NSError *error) {

-        	// Log the error on completion
-        	NSLog(@"Request completed with error: %@", error);
+        	// See 'Responding to Completion of the Task'

     	}];

     	[task resume];
 	}

-First, we instantiate a `url` for our request, which in this case is our ROOT_URL (which we set up with a user-defined macro) with /users appended to it.
+First, we instantiate a `url` for our request, which in this case is our ROOT_URL (which we set up with a user-defined macro) with `@"users"` appended to it.
 Then we can instantiate a `request` using this URL and set the request method to POST.

 Now that we have a `request`, we can create a task for our `self.session` that will execute the request.
 The method `dataTaskWithRequest:completionHandler:` takes two arguments, the `request` that we created before, and a block that will be run when the request is complete.